-CoreFlow needs to be evaluated using different sample rates (1:1) and other sampling algorithms to see what settings are most beneficial, while not affecting the performance of a production network.
+The focus of our future work is to evaluate the effectiveness of CoreFlow with different sample rates (1:1) and other sampling algorithms to see what settings are most beneficial, while not affecting the performance of a production network.

-CoreFlow can be extended to allow multiple in and output plugins for other data sources such as PerfSonar2 and syslog and to include analysis methods that can help to interpret the information and improve the context of an event.
+CoreFlow can be extended to allow multiple in and output plugins for other data sources such as PerfSonar and syslog and to include analysis methods that can help to interpret the information and improve the context of an event.